4.3. Hash, Lookup and Dictionary¶

 We may readily satisfy this constraint in Python

-by careful definition of __hash__
+by careful definition of __hash__ and __eq__ across types.

 A Python collection must determine equality using __eq__(Object, Object)

-, and all will be well.
+and hash using __hash__(Object), and all will be well.

 A Java collection will determine equality using Object.equals(Object)

-and hash using Object.hashCode()
+and hash using Object.hashCode().

-In VSJ2 we were pleased with the simplicity of implementing dict
+In VSJ2 we were pleased with the simplicity of implementing dict as:

 class PyDict extends LinkedHashMap<PyObject, PyObject> // ...

-We could operate on dict
+We could operate on dict instances

-through the API of LinkedHashMap
+through the API of LinkedHashMap directly.

 We shall explain why this is no longer an option.